Compound Adjectives in English

 English-speaking

-Meaning: refers to people or an area with English as a native language.
+Meaning: refers to people or an area where English is a native language.

-Ever since I moved to an English-speaking country, my English has become more fluent.
+Ever since I moved to an English-speaking country, my English proficiency has improved significantly.

 Time-saving

-Meaning: reducing the length of time you need to do something.
+Meaning: reducing the time required to complete a task.

 I found some great time-saving recipes on YouTube.